gyanaggarwal/load-balancer/README.md

 Proxy-Based Load Balancer with Adaptive Decision Engine

 This repo implements both RoundRobin and LeastConnections based algorithm.
-One can dymanically choose an algorithm to use to compute the next_worker. next_worker accepts LoadBalancerAlgorithm(RoundRobin/LeastConnectios) as a parameter and executes the corresponding algorithm to compute the correct next_worker.
+One can dymanically choose an algorithm. next_worker function accepts LoadBalancerAlgorithm(RoundRobin/LeastConnectios) as a parameter and executes the corresponding algorithm to compute the correct next_worker (output of next_worker function).

-This repo maintains(increment/decrement) the number of active connections (used by Least Connections Algorithm) for each worker.
+It maintains in its state the number of active connections (used by Least Connections Algorithm) for each worker.
 It also maintains next_worker data (used by Round Robin Algorithm)